FairPy: A Toolkit for Evaluation of Prediction Biases and their Mitigation in Large Language Models: Bias Detection Metrics

 where $m\epsilon M$ and $f\epsilon F$ and a refers to the association between the word and the classes.
 The effect size is given by

 This toolkit uses the extension of the WEAT metric called SEAT or Sentence Encoder Association Test, as defined in \cite{may2019measuring} and implemented in \cite{meade2021empirical}.
-The metric uses many sets of attribute classes such as age, gender, race, religion and health.
 The embeddings for the words of these classes are compared against a comprehensive set of common nouns and adjectives with positive and negative implications.

 In the ideal case, the embedding representation of each word in the vocabulary is expected to be equidistant from the two attribute classes.
 Any deviation suggests bias in one direction.
 Greater the deviation, greater the bias.